Help with PAC code to Transfer Mobile & Keep Number

 Can I check mobile signal coverage in my area?

-Yes, Ofcom provide a mobile signal checker to check your location for the signal availability of voice, 3G, 4G, and 5G services from the four main UK network operators (EE, O2, Three, Vodafone).
+Yes, you can use Mobile Coverage Checker to compare the signal availability in your location for voice, 3G, 4G, and 5G services from the four main UK network operators (EE, O2, Three, Vodafone).

 Since all the other mobile phone operators in the UK are provisioned over one of the above networks, you can use the information to find out coverage for any mobile service provider once you know which underlying network they use.